denchp/hugo_site/content/posts/my-change-to-dvorak.md

 I find it hard to believe that I'm already writing an update to this blog post, but here I am.
 No, I'm not quitting Dvorak, I'm upping my goal.
 10 days ago when I posted this I was stretching to get to 60.
 I would guess I was averaging around 55WPM.
 That average is now over 60, and I've managed to hit 80+ wpm on keybr.com.
 While it's not 'real' typing, it's the most standard measurement I have.
 I'm still a bit slower when typing blog posts, or even 'real' typing tests that have excerpts from text.
 But the reality is, I *still* can't look at my keyboard, and I'm *still* getting faster.

 As I said before, Dvorak isn't inherently better than QWERTY, but the learning process I'm using has significantly changed my habits.
 Whether you black-out your keyboard, get a Das Keyboard, or adopt a new layout: if you want to fix your bad habits, the best option is to *start over from scratch*.

+---
+## Update 4/8/2020

+I'm still using Dvorak, and still seeing improvements in my typing.
+At this point I don't feel any significant difference with my days of QWERTY typing, aside from the fact that I don't look at the keyboard *at all*.
+There are a few keys that still give me trouble (such as -, =, and sometimes /).
+But those will come too I imagine.
+I mostly run into them when programming - but I do enough of that that even the odd-ball keys are becoming more natural.

+I'm averaging around 70+ WPM on keybr, but I've now peaked at 96.4 WPM.
+I'm still pushing to get my average up; I think my next goal is averaging 90+.
+The gains don't 'feel' like the big leap from when I first changed to Dvorak full-time, likely because going from 30WPM to 60WPM is doubling my speed - while a change from 60 to 80 is not even a 50% improvement.
+It's still significant, but it doesn't *feel* like the leap from 20-40, or 30-60.